Prosecutors detail warning signs missed by parents of Mich. school shooting suspect

 "The evidence shows a 15-year-old who had repeatedly informed his parents that he was hallucinating.
 The same 15-year-old continually demonstrated tendencies that were worrisome, all able to be found by his parents.
 He demonstrated one real passion in life, and that was firearms," said prosecutor Marc Keast, who urged the judge to dismiss the defense's request.

-The Crumbleys' son Ethan is accused of terrorism and murder in the school shooting at his high school in Oxford, Mich.
-Several warnings were raised about the 15-year-old the day before and morning of the shooting, including by a teacher who discovered disturbing drawings and messages on a math worksheet.
+The Crumbleys' son, Ethan, is accused of terrorism and murder in the school shooting at his high school in Oxford, Mich.
+Several warnings were raised about the 15-year-old the day before and the morning of the shooting, including by a teacher who discovered disturbing drawings and messages on a math worksheet.

 At that meeting, the Crumbleys refused a request to take their son home from school and did not inform school authorities that they had recently purchased a gun for him, according to court records.